center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

   * Support limiting size of attribute retrieved from LDAP.
   * Added notes about how to aggregate and consume metadata.
 Just a start.
   * Large improvements to Configuration class, and config helper functions.
-  * STAT logging is moved into separate authentication processing filter.
+  * STAT logging is moved into separate authenticaion processing filter.
   * Fix for NoPassive responses to Google Apps with alternative NameIDFormats.
   * LDAP module allows to search multiple searchbases.
   * All documentation is converted from docbook to markdown format.